Porsche 911 review

 Handling

-Thanks to the 911's beautifully weighted steering, which is communicative and incredibly accurate, you can push right to the limit of grip with total confidence – something that can’t be said of the Aston Martin Vantage or the Mercedes-AMG GT.
+Thanks to the 911's beautifully weighted steering, which is communicative and incredibly accurate, you can push right to the limit of grip with total confidence – something that can’t be said of an Aston Martin Vantage or Mercedes-AMG GT.

-Rear-wheel-drive versions of the Carrera and Carrera S are slightly more rewarding (and considerably lighter) than four-wheel-drive models, including the Turbo and Turbo S. That's because when you're cornering really hard in a four-wheel-drive 911, the front wheels try to help claw you out of corners, giving the car a less natural balance.
-It's certainly effective, though.
+Rear-wheel-drive versions of the Carrera and Carrera S are slightly more rewarding (and considerably lighter) than four-wheel-drive models, including the Turbo and Turbo S. That's because when you're cornering really hard in a four-wheel-drive 911, the front wheels try to help claw you out of corners.
+It gives the car a less natural balance, but it's certainly effective.

 What’s more, as long as you've switched the suspension to Sport mode, body control is exceptional.
 True, the mid-engined Audi R8 is even better in that respect, but it's also more expensive than Carrera versions of the 911 and a lot less practical.